jasongrahn/da420_hw/discussion3/discussion3_code.md

 So, I'm running it.
 But this is a better resource: <http://www.rdatamining.com/examples/association-rules>

-I'll run this on mtcars.
+going to try running it on mtcars,

-Have to load `MTcars` and make the columns into factors
+Have to load `MTcars` and make get the factor columns
 -----------------------------------------------------

 ``` r